What Are the Best CRMs for Consultants? (And Which One to Avoid)

 2. Ease of configuration

-Look for a CRM that’s simple to set up and configure to your specific business needs and workflows.
+Look for a consulting CRM that’s simple to set up and configure to your specific business needs and workflows.
 Most of the CRMs have simple wizard-based configurators.

 3. Customization